isomerpages/moe-juyingsec/_people/Departments/Mathematics.md

 #### **Long Term Goals**
 *   To inspire a love for Mathematics in JYians
 *   To inculcate confidence in JYians to apply Mathematics to real world problems
-*   To impact the lives of students to be  Reflective, Self-directed and Collaborative learners.
+*   To impact the lives of students to be &nbsp;Reflective, Self-directed and Collaborative learners.

 #### **Organisation Chart**